 With a busy schedule and tons of events that need to be accomplished, the last thing anyone wants to worry about is completing the long list of chores that keeps getting longer.
-What if there were a way to make chores enjoyable and get the whole family involved at the same time?
-If you’re looking for ways to keep up your home without hearing a large unanimous “groan” whenever you bring it up, take a look at these tips.
+What if there were a way to make chores more enjoyable and get the whole family involved at the same time?
+If you’re looking for ways to keep up your home without hearing a large unanimous “groan” whenever you bring it up, take a look at these tips on ways to make chores more enjoyable.

 10 Ways to Make Chores More Enjoyable